Kratom Chai Tea

 Caffeine vs Black Tea

-We discussed in the introduction that mitragynine-infused-chai is not the same as kratom chai tea.
-To help make this point clear, imagine a caffeine infused chai tea without any black tea leaves in it.
+We discussed in the introduction that mitragynine-infused chai is not the same as kratom chai tea.
+To help make this point clear, imagine a chai tea that’s infused with caffeine, but without any actual black tea leaves in it.

-Caffeine is either naturally extracted from coffee beans, tea leaves, or other various source of caffeine.
-Otherwise it is synthesised in a lab.
-The chai is then taken in bulk, and sprayed with a caffeine and alcohol mixture.
-(The alcohol is used so that it evaporates rapidly and doesn’t encourage the growth of microbes.)
+Caffeine is naturally extracted from either coffee beans, tea leaves, or another source of caffeine.
+Otherwise it is synthesized in a lab.
+The chai is then taken in bulk and sprayed with a caffeine and alcohol mixture; the alcohol is used so that it evaporates rapidly and doesn’t encourage the growth of microbes.

 What is Kratom Tea?

-Kratom tea is an ancient beverage made from the leaves of the kratom tree.
+Kratom tea is a beverage made from the leaves of the kratom tree, and has been brewed for hundreds of years.
 Traditionally consumed in Thailand, kratom tea is rapidly growing in popularity around the world.
-Kratom tea is enjoyed for its effects, which is currently believed to be mediated through mitragynine and its similarly structured alkaloids.
+Kratom tea is enjoyed for its effects, which are currently believed to be mediated through mitragynine and its similarly structured alkaloids.

-Kratom tea is usually consumed alone, without any additives.
-Recently, however, Thai youths have been mixing soda into their tea for a super sugary variation.
+Kratom tea has traditionally been consumed alone, without any additives.
+Recently, however, Thai youths have been mixing soda into their tea for a super-sugary variation.
 For the past decade in the United States, kratom tea has been surging in popularity.

 Kratom Chai Tea (Bags): A Match Made in Heaven

 There are several ways to make a kratom chai tea, all with varying degrees of difficulty.
-The easiest is to simply add a kratom tea bag and a chai tea bag to a thermos, add a dash of lemon, and let steep for 20 minutes.
+The easiest is to simply add a kratom tea bag and a chai tea bag to a thermos and let steep for 20 minutes.
+You can also add some lemon juice to increase the strength of your brew, though the result will taste different from a typical chai.

-The most difficult way of making kratom chai tea is to source all the materials yourself, blend them, and then brew together.
-We’ll share our favorite methods, recipes, and more to set you off on your kratom chai tea journey!
+Below, we’ll share some slightly more involved recipes: a couple of our favorite methods, recipes, and more to set you off on your kratom chai tea journey!

-After 20 minutes have passed, open your thermos and add your chai tea bag(s).
-You can leave the thermos uncapped, but allow the chai tea bag to steep for 5-7 minutes.
+After steeping the kratom, open your thermos and add your chai tea bags.
+You can leave the thermos uncapped, but allow the chai tea to steep for 5-7 minutes.

 Remove your chai tea bag from the thermos, and enjoy when ready!
-Some honey, agave, or sugar can be added for some sweetness and to cut back on the bitterness of the kratom.
+Some agave or sugar can be added for some sweetness and to cut back on the bitterness of the kratom.

 Kratom Chai Tea with Steamed Milk

 A great way to make a quick, delicious kratom chai tea is to follow the instructions for a dirty chai latte.
+Want to brew your latte from scratch?
+Jump over to our kratom chai latte recipe and open up your spice drawer!
+The recipe below is much quicker, because it uses a pre-made chai concentrate.
 A dirty chai latte is a chai concentrate steamed with a milk (soy, almond, or oat are our favorites).
 A shot or two of espresso is then added to the latte, giving it the “dirty” element.
+We’re replacing the espresso with Top Tree tea bags to make our kratom chai.

 - A steam wand